keithalpichi/keithalpichi.github.io/_posts/2017-07-17-how-to-create-an-express-middleware.md

 ## Token Parser- Parse User ID from JWT Token

 In this example I parse the request object for the JWT token to get the user's id.
-If it doesn't exist I end the request and send back a status code of 401.
+If it doesn't exist or the token was invalid I end the request and send back an unauthorized status code of 401.
 At this point the request stops.
-If it does exist I place the user's id into 'req.user_id' then call 'next()'.
-Note that the key 'user_id' is arbitrary.
+If it does exist I place the user's id into 'req.user_id' then call 'next'.

+> Note that the key 'user_id' is arbitrary.
 I could have used 'req.users_identification_number'.
+However, there are reserved keys on the request and response object that you shouldn't modify.
+So consult the documentation to verify you're not modifying reserved keys.

 {% highlight javascript %}
 function tokenParser (req, res, next) {